StephenCleary/StructuredConcurrency/README.md

 ### Results

 Most work has no results, but it is possible for a work item to return a single value.
-Work that returns a value uses an overload of `TaskGroup.Run` that returns an awaitable result.
+Work that returns a value is initiated by calling `RunAsync`, which returns an awaitable result.
 Reminder: if you are returning these results outside the task group scope, then the task group must complete all its work before that scope is complete.

 Result values are not treated as resources; their lifetime is not scoped to the task group.